MeAmarP/meamarp.github.io/_posts/2025-11-11-ai-agent-patterns.md

+---
+layout: post
-# Workflow and Agent Patterns for Intelligent Systems
+title: "Workflow and Agent Patterns for Intelligent Systems"
+author: "Amar P"
+categories: journal
+tags: [LLM,fundamentals,AIAgents]
+---

 ## Overview
 This guide explores how intelligent systems can be structured using **workflows** (deterministic flows) and **agents** (autonomous decision-makers).